 Consumers today are more concerned about how their food is produced and sourced.
-Our vertically integrated operations, from animal feed manufacturing to breeding of poultry and aquaculture for further processing, allow us to trace products within our vertically integrated production system.
+Our vertically integrated operations, from animal feed production to breeding farms then to fattening farms and to downstream processing, allow us to trace products within our vertically integrated system, which are essential for a sustainable supply of nutritious food.